Loquino/pt-course-18-19/README.md

 # Get Connected app
-Deiver Cortez
+Made by Deiver Cortez

+###Before you want to use this project follow the steps bellow